okhiroyuki/cordova-plugin-magnetometer/README.md

 cordova-plugin-magnetometer
 ====================

 A magnetic field detector plugin.
+It is ideal for science toolkit or metal detector apps.

+The API can be accessed via single call or by placing a listener that fires a callback function repeatedly.

-It displays the raw x, y, and z magnetometer values and a computed magnitude of the magnetic field.
+It displays the raw `x`, `y`, and `z` magnetometer values as well as a computed `magnitude` of the magnetic field.

 - iOS Support by [Rameez Raja](https://github.com/mrameezraja)
 - Android Support by [Steven de Salas](https://github.com/sdesalas)